dask/dask/docs/source/deploying.rst

 Dask runs natively on Kubernetes clusters.
 This is a convenient choice when a company already has dedicated Kubernetes infrastructure set up for running other services.
-When running Dask on Kubernetes users should also have a plan to distribute software environments (probably with Docker) user credentials, quota management, etc..
-In larger organizations with mature Kubernetes deployments this is often handled by other Kubernetes services.
+When running Dask on Kubernetes users should also have a plan to distribute software environments (probably with Docker), user credentials, quota management, etc. In larger organizations with mature Kubernetes deployments this is often handled by other Kubernetes services.

 -   `Dask Kubernetes Operator (recommended)